 Dr Gawen Jenkin (Department of Geology, University of Leicester)

 The Mine of the Future: Can we get metals out of the ground in a "green" sustainable way?

 I will first examine the ongoing need for mineral resources to underpin a good quality of life for the population of planet Earth.
-Although we might ultimately develop a “circular economy” this is a long way off and we will need to continue to extract minerals for many years to come.
+Although we might ultimately develop a “circular economy” this is a long way off, and we will need to continue to extract minerals for many years to come.
 However, the mining industry is under a variety of pressures, both geological and anthropogenic, which make it ever harder to operate economically.
-At the same time the industry needs to be moving to more sustainable operations, in particular reducing carbon emissions.
-I will then describe an exciting breakthrough technology developed at the University of Leicester – ionic liquids – that has the potential to revolutionise the processing of mineral ores to metals in a green and environmentally- benign way.
-The talk is aimed to be accessible for non-specialists.
+At the same time the industry needs to be moving to more sustainable operations, in particular, reducing carbon emissions.
+I then described an exciting breakthrough technology developed at the University of Leicester – ionic liquids – that has the potential to revolutionise the processing of mineral ores to metals, in a green and environmentally-benign way.